 Penalty On Withdrawals Before Age 59 1/2

-Even if paid by a modified endowment contract, a death benefit can still be passed on to beneficiaries tax free, assuming that the normal requirements for a tax free death benefit under life insurance rules are met.
-This means that the policy owner and the insured person can not have been the same person of the contract for at least 3 years prior to the claim being paid.
+Even if paid by a modified endowment contract, a death benefit can still be passed on to beneficiaries tax-free, assuming that the normal requirements for a tax-free death benefit under life insurance rules are met.
+This means that the policy owner and the insured person can not have been the same person for at least 3 years prior to the claim being paid.

-Because the death benefit is still tax free, a MEC is still useful for estate planning purposes.
-If a policy owner has no intention of withdrawing the cash value during the insured persons lifetime, there are no consequences of the life insurance contracts qualification as a modified endowment contract.
+Because the death benefit is still tax-free, a MEC is still useful for estate planning purposes.
+If a policy owner has no intention of withdrawing the cash value during the insured person’s lifetime, there are no consequences of the life insurance contract qualification as a modified endowment contract.

 7 Pay Calculation